 You can contact me at camille3.cousin[at]gmail[dot]com

-Abstract: This paper show that ignoring labor market frictions fundamentally mismeasures the macroeconomic costs and benefits of climate policy, including the scope for a double dividend from revenue recycling.
-We establish this result in an estimated nonlinear macro-climate model with search-and-matching frictions and endogenous carbon dynamics, disciplined by U.S. data.
-In the model, carbon pricing and climate damages alter firms’ job-creation incentives, generating persistent unemployment and amplifying transition dynamics.
-Labor market frictions substantially deepen short-run contractions under net-zero policies while nearly doubling long-run gains from avoided damages.
-Accounting for labor market structure is therefore essential for the efficient design and evaluation of decarbonization policy.
+Abstract: We show that ignoring labor market frictions mismeasures the macroeconomic costs and benefits of climate policy, including the scope for a double dividend from revenue recycling.
+We establish this result in an estimated nonlinear macro-climate model featuring search-and-matching frictions and endogenous carbon dynamics, disciplined by U.S. data.
+In the model, carbon pricing and climate damages alter firms' incentives to create jobs, generating persistent unemployment and amplifying transition dynamics.
+Labor market frictions substantially deepen short-run contractions associated with net-zero policies while nearly doubling the long-run gains from avoided climate damages.
+Accounting for labor market structure is therefore essential for decarbonization policy.